ManeraKai/simplytranslate_mobile/README.md

 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/6.png" alt="drawing" width="200"/> |
 <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/7.png" alt="drawing" width="200"/>

 **Note:** The favicon is not ours and we didn't make it.
 It's for the original [SimplyTranslate](https://simplytranslate.org/) project and I took a permission from it's creator to make the app more familiar to users.
-The designer of the favicon is [joelchrono12 ](https://joelchrono12.ml/).
+The designer of the favicon is [joelchrono12](https://joelchrono12.ml/).

+## Translation

+Please support us to translate this application [here](https://github.com/ManeraKai/simplytranslate-flutter-client/blob/main/lang/main_en.arb).

 ## License
 Copyright (C) 2021 ManeraKai